 For any woman who is considering taking the plunge & travelling alone for the first time, especially over 40 then this is essential reading.
 We have a tendency to be more concerned & cautious.
 Rightly so!
 I have compiled this list with the ultimate goal of making you feel secure.
 I hope it allows you to discover new worlds & experience new things without being struck completely with paranoia.

 See also: Travel for Singles Over 40 – All You Need to Know to Plan Your First Trip, my Top Tips for Combatting Loneliness as a Solo Female Traveller, Solo Travel – What Happens When You Get Injured? & Top Tips for Eating Alone in a Restaurant.

 15 Top Safety Tips for Travelling Alone as a Woman

 1. Travel Insurance

 Do not leave home without this!
-If COVID has taught us anything it’s how important insurance & cancellation cover is.
-Many companies now include coronavirus cover in their policies too.
+If a global pandemic has taught us anything it’s how important insurance & cancellation cover is.
 When choosing an insurance policy, make sure it covers all activities & countries you have in your plan.
 My insurance provider of preference is Trailfinders & I have a 12-month multi-trip plan.